 As believers we have been called to personal consecration, where our lives are a reflection of Christ and our bodies a living sacrifice to the Lord.
-It is our spiritual worship and our reasonable service to yield our-lives, our-selves and our-bodies to the Lord.
-The world is all too ready to squeeze us into its own mould and to cultivate in us a worldly mindset, where God is far removed, but Paul warns us not to be conformed to this world but rather to be transformed by the renewing of our minds.
+It is our spiritual worship and our reasonable service to yield our-lives, our-selves, and our bodies to the Lord - to consecrate ourselves to Him each day.

 How true it is that you become like the person with whom you spent time, and whatever has captivated your heart inevitably reflects attitudes and behaviours in life (whether good or evil), and too often it is not a pretty sight.
-We are warned not to habitually be immersed in the world but to set our minds on the Lord Jesus and make Him the central focus of our thoughts.
+We are warned not to habitually be immersed in the world but to set our minds on the Lord Jesus Christ, and make Him the central focus of our thoughts.

 If we would just turn our spirit and soul towards the Lord Jesus, we would automatically have to turn away from the things of this world.
 And if we set our heart, mind, will, and affection to concentrate upon Him, of necessity, we will not be conformed to the lustful leanings of the world, but our new, born-again nature would start to be supernaturally transformed into the character of Christ.